Regulation Takes 2

 Like all tax-paid doors.
 All tax-paid, that's a great way to frame it.

-it should be special when i was a child and i heard someone had a key to the city that meant a lot and then as i grew up much like santa claus that magic went away now when i see key to the city i just think it's it's kind of a lame thing because it doesn't even work it's a pointless key yeah it's kind of an insult as far as an award goes you're giving them something useless up front all keys to the city should work And there should be consequences if you make a bad call and you give it to somebody you should have.
+when i was a child and i heard someone had a key to the city that meant a lot and then as i grew up much like santa claus that magic went away now when i see key to the city i just think it's it's kind of a lame thing because it doesn't even work it's a pointless key yeah it's kind of an insult as far as an award goes you're giving them something useless up front all keys to the city should work And there should be consequences if you make a bad call and you give it to somebody who should die.

-Maybe it's even a thing where, like, at the airport, you get to go through a special exit or whatever, so you could leave more easily or come in more easily.
+oh i'm fine with a key card yeah i don't mind necessarily the shape or the design of the key it's more the functionality of it right maybe it's even a thing where like, at the airport, you get to go through a special exit or whatever, so you could leave more easily or come in more easily.

 Like, you can avoid security.
 What if it's a situation like my old house where you enter in a code to get into the front door?
 Can you get like a keypad code to the city?